-The fecal occult blood test — also known as FOBT — is a lab test used to check stool samples for hidden (occult) blood.
+The fecal occult blood test (FOBT) is a lab test used to check stool samples for hidden (occult) blood.

 If blood is detected through a fecal occult blood test, additional tests may be needed to determine the source of the bleeding.
-The fecal occult blood test can only detect the presence or absence of blood.
-The fecal occult blood test doesn't indicate potential sources of bleeding.
+The fecal occult blood test can only detect the presence or absence of blood — it doesn't indicate potential sources of bleeding.

-- Fecal occult blood test: The test sample.
-American Association for Clinical Chemistry. http://www.labtestsonline.org/understanding/analytes/fecal_occult_blood/test.html.
-Accessed April 12, 2011.
+- Fecal occult blood test and fecal immunochemical test: The test.
+American Association for Clinical Chemistry. http://labtestsonline.org/understanding/analytes/fecal-occult-blood/tab/test.
+Accessed March 6, 2014.

 - Levin B, et al. Screening and surveillance for the early detection of colorectal cancer and adenomatous polyps, 2008: A joint guideline from the American Cancer Society, the US Multi-Society Task Force on Colorectal Cancer, and the American College of Radiology.
 Gastroenterology.
 2008;134:1570.

 - Flitcroft KL, et al. Colorectal cancer screening: Why immunochemical fecal occult blood tests may be the best option.
 BMC Gastroenterology.
 2012;12:183.

 - Medical devices: Fecal occult blood.
 U.S. Food and Drug Administration. http://www.fda.gov/MedicalDevices/ProductsandMedicalProcedures/InVitroDiagnostics/HomeUseTests/ucm125834.htm.
 Accessed Feb.
 28, 2014.

 - Ghosh AK, editor.
 Mayo Clinic Internal Medicine Review.
 8th ed.
 Rochester, Minn.: Mayo Clinic Scientific Press, New York: Informa Healthcare USA; 2008.